whitedevil-glitch/netflix-cookie-checker/README.md

 ## netflix-cookie-bot
-cookies checker for netflix.
+cookies checker for netflix.<br>
-convert the netscape format cookies into json cookies and check for the validity of the cookies.
+convert the netscape format cookies into json cookies and check for the validity of the cookies on netflix website.
 <br>

 ## Disclaimer